damien-carcel/app-skeleton/doc/tests/api.md

 ## PHP coding style

-The back-end coding style is handled by `php-cs-fixer`.
+The coding style is handled by `php-cs-fixer`.
 It is a tool to bot detect and fix coding standard violations.
 Its configuration is defined in  the `.php_cs.php` file.

 To use it, run the following command: